lemonyte/dff/readme.md

 A simple console program that finds duplicate files on your PC.
 ## Requirements
 * Windows operating system
-* 20 MB of free space for the executable file
+* 20 MB of free space for the executable
 * 50 MB of free space for temporary files
 ## Usage
 Download the project files and extract the `dff.exe` file from `duplicate-file-finder/Python/dist`.
 Run the `dff.exe` file and enter a directory you would like to scan for duplicate files.
 It is recommended to scan only user-specific files such as your `Documents` folder, as scanning your entire disk including the Windows operating system will take a long time and produce a very large output file filled with system file names.
 After the program is finished it will create an output file named `dff_output.txt` in the directory you specified.
 The output file is formatted as a list of dictionaries, with each dictionary containing a list of files matching a hash and size.